 - Per the Federal Student Aid Handbook (V1, Chapter 1, page 13), “a student that completes the academic requirements for a program but does not yet have a degree is not eligible for further Title IV aid for that program”.

 - The student will be allowed three program changes; however, if a student completes graduation requirements for a previous program, the student must graduate or Federal Title IV aid will no longer be available to the student.
 All courses attempted and completed will be included with program changes and transfer hours related to the program will be counted hours toward degree progression.

 - Suspension of Federal Title IV aid will continue until SAP has been achieved.
-Coker requires that a student take courses for one semester and pay for those courses.
+Coker requires that a student take a full load (12 credit hours) of courses for one semester and pay for those courses and make progress with “C’s” or better, don’t receive incomplete or NC grades, and didn’t withdraw from courses.
 When the student demonstrates SAP by completing courses toward progression and continually increasing their cumulative grade point average then the student may notify the Office of Student Financial Planning to review their records and determine Federal Title IV funding reinstatement.
 Reinstatement of Federal Title IV funding will not be retroactive.

 - Students may repeat courses that were not satisfactorily passed, receiving an “F” grade, if the courses are required for program completion.
 Only one-course repeat will be eligible for federal funding if the student has previously pass the course; however, if the student repeats a course that they pass and fails the course then the student is not eligible to repeat the course (34 CFR 668.2(b)).

 - Federal Title IV aid is not automatically reinstated when a student regains SAP after a period of financial aid suspension.
 Student must request the Office of Student Financial Planning re-evaluate their progress in order to have aid reinstated.